Mastering Your Form: Eliminating Shadows with Hex Grids

 1. CCT (Color Correlated Temperature)

 This is the "mood" of the light, measured in Kelvin (K).
-Most hex kits come in 6500K (Cool White/Daylight).
-This is high-energy and great for staying focused.
-However, we’ve observed through community feedback that for long, two-hour sessions, a slightly warmer 4000K or 5000K can reduce eye strain.
+Most hex kits come in 6500K (Cool White/Daylight), which is high-energy and great for staying focused.
+However, based on common patterns from customer support feedback, some users find a slightly warmer 5000K reduces eye strain during long sessions.
 According to ANSI C78.377-2017, staying within these specific "quadrangles" ensures that the light remains consistent across all your fixtures.

 2. CRI (Color Rendering Index)

-This is huge for fitness.
+This is vital for fitness.
 CRI measures how accurately a light source reveals colors.
-A CRI of 90+ (which you should aim for) makes your muscle definition pop and helps you see the subtle "flush" of blood flow.
-Low CRI lighting makes everything look gray and flat—not exactly motivating for those mirror selfies.
+A CRI of 90+ (which you should aim for) makes muscle definition more distinct.
+Low CRI lighting (below 80) can make the environment look gray and flat.

 3. Lumens vs. Foot-candles